aau-claaudia/hpc/docs/ai-lab/guides/file-handling.md

 On AI-LAB, semester groups can collaborate by creating shared project directories in `/ceph/project`.
 Follow the guide below to set up a project directory and ensure that only group members can access it.

-??? news "Guide on how to create shared project directories"
+??? info "Guide on how to create shared project directories"

 	!!! info "Note: This guide only works between users in a semester group" Unfortunately you cannot create a private shared directory for specific users that are not part of a semester group.
 Therefore, you can only create a public available project directory.